Melania Trump And Queen Rania ‘Weird’ Photo Draws Angst Online: Stand By Your Man, Not Behind Him? [Opinion]

 Once the meeting ended, they all posed for pictures.
 Melania then spent some time alone with Queen Rania and the two appeared to hit it off nicely.

 Both women were born in the same year.
-Melania was born on April 26, 1970, and the queen of Jordon was born on August 31, 1970, so for the next few weeks, both women are 46.
+Melania was born on April 26, 1970, and the queen of Jordan was born on August 31, 1970, so for the next few weeks, both women are 46.
 Melania will be turning 47 at the end of this month.

 Not only do both women have their age in common, but they both look equally as spectacular for closing in on 50.
 After the pictures were taken, Melania and Queen Rania headed away from the Oval Office to have lunch together while their husbands continued on with business.